6crucified/notion-portfolio/README.md

-# Notion Portfolio
+# Notion-style Portfolio

-## ⚠️ Warning

-If you won't use Vercel as your hosting service, feel free to remove the vercel.json file.
+If you won't use Vercel to host the website, feel free to remove the vercel.json file, it just contains the line to remove the filename in the final URL.